AITA selects Indian team for ITF World Junior Tennis Finals

 The following players will represent India in the 2021 edition of the ITF World Junior Tennis Finals: Rethin Pranav R S, Kriish Ajay Tyagi, Tejas Ahuja, Manas Manoj Dhamne (Reserve).
 Sajid Lodi will be the captain of the Indian team.

-The Finals is the International Tennis Federation's Team Championships for Boys and Girls of 14 and Under age group.
+The Finals is the International Tennis Federation's Team Championships for Boys of 14 and under-age group.
 For the 21st consecutive year, the Finals will take place at TK Prostejov.

 The ITF World Junior Tennis Finals will be played on a round-robin basis followed by a knockout stage, as required, to place teams from 1st to 16th position.
 Each tie will consist of 2 singles and 1 doubles rubber.